Allison D. Burroughs

 Allison Dale Burroughs (born 1961) is an American lawyer and jurist serving as a United States district judge of the U.S. District Court for the District of Massachusetts.
 She was appointed in 2014 by President Barack Obama.
-She is most notably known for rejecting the lawsuit Asian students brought against Harvard's race-based admissions in Students for Fair Admissions v.
+She is best known for ruling that Harvard College's race-conscious admissions process was legal in Students for Fair Admissions v.
 Harvard (2019).

 Early life

 Allison Dale Burroughs was born in 1961 in Boston.
 She received a Bachelor of Arts degree cum laude from Middlebury College.
 She received a Juris Doctor cum laude in 1988 from the University of Pennsylvania Law School.
 She began her legal career as a law clerk for Judge Norma Levy Shapiro of the United States District Court for the Eastern District of Pennsylvania from 1988 to 1989.
 She served as an Assistant United States Attorney in the Eastern District of Pennsylvania from 1989 to 1995 and in the District of Massachusetts from 1995 to 2005.
 From 2005 to 2014, she was a partner at Nutter McClennen & Fish, where she represented individuals and corporations in criminal and civil proceedings primarily before federal courts.